Emirates Drifting Championship gets under way

 The Emirates Drifting Championship got under way on January 6 at Yas Marina Circuit in Abu Dhabi.

-As many as 50 international drivers took part in the first series of the of the event which will continue until March.
+As many as 50 international drivers took part in the first series of the event which will continue until March.

 The popular championship this year has been backed by Castrol EDGE as the title sponsors.